9 Places to Get Great Green Gifts (plus Bonus Recommendations!)

 But I’m not foolish enough to think everyone is simply going to stop buying stuff.
 Ha!
 Hence, the guide.
 If we’re going to shop, let’s do our very best—lowest earth impact, highest positive impact. 🙂

 Enjoy, and happy holidays!

 A worldwide marketplace where individual artisans market and distribute their wares to the public.
-Searching “organic cotton” “recycled” reclaimed” and so on will reveal a massload of hits in every category you could imagine.
-If you want gifts to be handmade and one-of-a-kind as well as eco-friendly, check this out.
+Searching “organic cotton” “recycled” “reclaimed” and so on will reveal a massload of hits in every category you could imagine.
+If you like your gifts to be handmade and one-of-a-kind as well as eco-friendly, check this out.
 It’s really addictive!
 And SUPPORTS ARTISTS!